 Disclosures made in the financial statements should include the process that has been undertaken to revise financial plans and cashflow in the light of Covid-19 as well as the outcome of this process.
-Consideration should also be given as appropriate and material to cash liquidity forecasts, sensitivities and assumptions in forecasting, and mitigating actions planned by management to address any worsening financial performance.
+Consideration should also be given as appropriate and material to cash liquidity forecasts, sensitivities and assumptions in forecasting, and mitigating actions planned by management to address any worsening financial performance, including the potential for required support from third parties.
 In particular the College should consider and disclose its assumptions around current and future compliance with existing loan covenants and its impact on future repayments and requirements for external support.